 How has enrichment helped me develop personally and academically?

-Enrichment really allowed me to explore lots of topics which go beyond the A-level spec, helping me in making a decision as to what sort of career route I'd like to go down.
-Attending summer schools and events as well as doing extra courses was especially interesting because I felt my knowledge was widely broadened and I found myself connecting what I would learn outside of school to what I actually did in my A-levels.
-Extra-curricular activities were particularly good in helping me to grow as a person and develop a wide-range of soft skills, while Join the Debates and OXPLORE made me more aware of current ethical issues- a must for anyone thinking of applying to medicine.
+Enrichment really made me curious to find out about the world and helped me go beyond the A-level spec.
+Attending Oxford university’s summer gave me a great insight into what it would be like to study there and it really motivated me.
+Developing my interests helped so much in my Medicine interviews and in general extra- curricular activities were particularly good in helping me to grow as a person and develop a wide-range of soft skills.
+Join the Debates and OXPLORE made me more aware of current ethical issues- a must for anyone thinking of applying to medicine.

 Subjects: English Literature, History, Politics